MartinHoldrege/sitedata_analysis/README.md

 # Description of important scripts.

 R scripts are found in the `scripts` folder.
+Other folders are empty (i.e. because their contents are data, figures etc. which I don't track with git).

 "SM" stands for soil moisture